 An SSN Check is one of the most common requests we get here at USA Trace.
-Sometimes people want to verify that their own social security number is valid – others are concerned about checking the SSN of someone else.
+Sometimes people want to verify that their own social security number is valid, while others want to check the SSN of someone else.

 If you’re trying to validate a social security number for an official purpose (employment, credit, housing, etc.), you’ll want to use the SSA’s Social Security Verification Service for your SSN check rather than our free tools below.

-Looking for something more in depth?
+Looking to go more in depth?
 You can get a complete background check by SSN using our SSN search option below.
 With your background check, you’ll receive all available public records – including criminal records, marriage records, divorce records, judgments, liens – and an address and phone number history (along with a current address, phone number and email) as well as a list of relatives.
 You can get some of this information for free using our form below; otherwise, it costs about $10.
 Even if you don’t have an SSN, you can get the same kind of background check using just a name and last known City and State with our People Search option:

 Through our partnership with PeopleFinders.com, you'll receive Industry-Leading data by combining over 43 Billion Verified Public Records giving you the most comprehensive Background, Criminal, People, Marriage and Divorce Checks available Online.
 We receive income from our partnerships.

 Ron is the lead writer for USATrace.com.
 Ron has over 40 years of experience both as a private investigator and attorney.
 He brings excellent value to the site with his insite on public records and the changing demographics of people search on the internet.
 You can contact Ron via firstname.lastname@example.org.